SAP-samples/teched2022-IN280/exercises/ex1/README.md

 In this exercise, we will establish an authenticated connection to a Cloud Integration tenant to get it monitored.

 **Note:** This exercise is not necessary to perform the Exercises 2 to 4.
-It is targeted to those attendees you are interested in understanding how to do all configuration steps such as register a new service in SAP Cloud ALM or activate alerts.
+It is targeted to those attendees who are interested in understanding how to do all configuration steps such as register a new service in SAP Cloud ALM or activate alerts.
 If you are not interested in you will use a **pre-configured /default *Cloud Integration* service** and can jump directly to [Exercise 2 - Monitoring a deployment exception](/exercises/ex2/README.md)

 ## Exercise steps